arshiaafzal/arshiaafzal.github.io/_posts/2024-05-31-mamba2-part1-model.md

 3. [Part III -  Chunkwise Parallel from of LION]({% post_url 2024-05-31-mamba2-part3-algorithm %})
 4. [Part IV - Results]({% post_url 2024-05-31-mamba2-part4-results %})

-Recently, Transformers with Linear Attention and State Space Models (SSMs) have gained significant popularity for causal sequence modeling due to their ability to efficiently support both parallel training and RNN-like inference.
+Recently, Transformers with Linear Attention <d-cite key="katharopoulos2020transformers"></d-cite> and State Space Models <d-cite key="gu2023mamba"></d-cite> <d-cite key="gu2022efficiently"></d-cite> <d-cite key="dao2024transformers"></d-cite> (SSMs) have gained significant popularity for causal sequence modeling due to their ability to efficiently support both parallel training and RNN-like inference.
 These models have demonstrated impressive accuracy in causal tasks, particularly in causal language modeling.
 However, their evaluation in bi-directional sequence modeling, such as image classification and masked language modeling, has been relatively limited.
-In contrast, SSMs, particularly Mamba, have been recently evaluated in vision tasks, including models like Vision Mamba and Hydra, which represent official extensions of Mamba for bi-directional sequence modeling.
+In contrast, SSMs, particularly Mamba <d-cite key="gu2023mamba"></d-cite>, have been recently evaluated in vision tasks, including models like Vision Mamba <d-cite key="zhu2024vision"></d-cite> and Hydra <d-cite key="hwang2025hydra"></d-cite>, which represent official extensions of Mamba for bi-directional sequence modeling.

-We’re curious to explore whether Linear Attention Transformers, including the simple Linear Transformer and RetNet or simple selctive varient, can perform effectively on bi-directional sequence modeling.
+We’re curious to explore whether Linear Attention Transformers, including the simple Linear Transformer <d-cite key="katharopoulos2020transformers"></d-cite> and RetNet <d-cite key="sun2023retentive"></d-cite> or simple selctive varient, can perform effectively on bi-directional sequence modeling.
 Or more precicley what modifications are needed to adapt them for tasks like image classification and masked language modeling? 😊

 Let’s break this down with three key questions: